-The path is signposted so you can’t go wrong and the Temples have signs around them explaining what they we once used for, there’s graveyards sounding the Temples too which I found very interesting.
+The path is signposted so you can’t go wrong and the Temples have signs around them explaining what they were once used for, there are graveyards sounding the Temples too which I found very interesting.
 This area holds a lot of History about Takayama and I’ve found many of the Temples in Japan cost to visit so if you want a free thing to do in Takayama where you can learn more and not pay, this is a good thing to do in Takayama Japan.

 Kitayama Walking Course